icyleaf/alpaca/README.markdown

 And watch the git magic...

-Of course you can always download the code from the [github project](http://github.com/icyleaf/alpaca) as an archive.

 Step 2: Initial Structure

 Next, add whatever submodules alpaca need, they must be initialized and update: